 The Multi-Dimensional Benefits of Learning a Foreign Language

-There are many benefits of learning a foreign language!
-It is important for kids to be exposed and immersed in different cultures, living abroad, or just traveling.
+There are many benefits to learning a foreign language!
+It is important for kids to be exposed to and immersed in different cultures, whether they are living abroad or just traveling.
 Learning how to speak another language will open up opportunities for them that may not have been available otherwise.
-In this article we’ll go over some of the most common reasons why parents should encourage their kids to learn a foreign language.
+In this article, we’ll go over some of the most common reasons why parents should encourage their kids to learn a foreign language.

 10 Reasons Why Kids Must Learn a Foreign Language

 The world is getting smaller thanks to technology and the Internet.
-But it also proves that in no time, many new hidden languages will be known around.
+But it also proves that in no time, many new hidden languages will be known around the world.
 So teaching your child a foreign language will give them the skill to learn more languages and also gain communication skills!
-Here are 10 reasons why a foreign language can benefit your child’s skill development.
+Here are 10 reasons why learning a foreign language can benefit your child’s skill development.

 Kids become more aware of other cultures if they are able to speak in their language.
-They’ll have the understanding and empathy for people from different backgrounds, which is a good skill to possess when growing up.
-The world is becoming global in every aspect and developing empathy for different cultures will help them become better global leaders.
+They’ll have an understanding and empathy for people from different backgrounds, which is a good skill to possess when growing up.
+The world is becoming global in every aspect, and developing empathy for different cultures will help them become better global leaders.

 Your bilingual children will have a better chance than monolinguals to get better job opportunities and promotions, as well as be able to work with people from other countries.
 According to MIT economist Albert Saiz, American college graduates who can speak an additional foreign language earn a 2% higher pay than those who can’t.
 Great news right?

-What if we tell you that learning a foreign language also improves your child’s skills in math?
+What if we told you that learning a foreign language also improves your child’s skills in math?
 Studies have shown that bilingual children perform better on skills involving verbal and nonverbal reasoning, including basic arithmetic skills.
-Remember these are essential skills for children and they automatically develop when children engage in a new language training.
+Remember, these are essential skills for children and they automatically develop when children engage in new language training.

-Language and music are correlated?
+Are language and music correlated?
 How?
 If you’ve been eyeing a second language for your child, consider the benefits of music skills as well.
-A bilingual person has an advantage in developing skills learning how to read and write musical notation while they learn to speak their new tongue.
+A bilingual person has an advantage in developing skills in learning how to read and write musical notation while they learn to speak their new tongue.
 Your child will also get to know the different music customs around the globe so they’ll eventually fall in love with the instruments.

 Obviously, the skills we just mentioned will help your child excel in their school subjects.
 But there’s more!
 Let’s say they’re learning Spanish and that takes up one of their classes every day for a year.
 They’ll be able to speak it fluently by the end of it – which means less time spent on homework!
 Your child will ace all the core subjects because of their ability to focus and multitask.